Reading at home

 Remember you can always find your own reading material to share at home.
 Read whatever children show an interest in, for example, recipes, construction manuals or comics.
 Visit your local library or charity shop to keep costs low.

 When children first learn to read, they will take part in daily phonics lessons here at St James's.
-As a school we follow letters and Sounds and use resources such as Phonics Bug to enhance our teaching.
-The books children bring home in Reception, Year 1 and 2 will be inline with their Phonics ability.
-Your child may also be allocated phonics games alongside electronic books through the Bug Club system.
+As a school we follow Little Wandle - click here to visit their parent page.
+Children in Reception, Year 1 and 2 will bring home a reading practice book at least once a week inline with their phonics ability (as well as a reading for pleasure book).
 Click here to visit our phonics page.

 At St James's we aim to develop a child's ability to decode the print on a page alongside their ability to understand and analyse texts.
 There are support pages for parents in the front and back cover of many of the books your child will bring home and in our electronic Bug Club books, with questions for pupils to answer.
 In addition these question banks could be used at home: